tumagonx/nwjs_docs_old/The-solution-of-lacking-libudev.so.0.md

-#### WARNING: This solution is dangerous and may destabilize your system.
-Use at own risk.

 Due to the removal of `libudev0` and its associated library `libudev.so.0`, node-webkit isn't able to run on newer distributions such as:

  * Ubuntu 13.04